technikfe/autoURLOpener/README.md

 Don't put something without an exclamation mark into the file between 2 (or more) urls/paths

 The https stuff is required

+Other things:

+You may need to install .net